444thLiao/VarappX-flask/README.md

 # VarappX-flask
-Using flask to rebuild the backend of varapp
+Using flask to refactor the backend of varapp